NykoTera/PiMinecraft/README.md

 Here are the 3 files :

-1. server.service : That's the service that launch your server when raspberry starts and that manage to properly stop the server when needed
+1. `server.service` : That's the service that launch your server when raspberry starts and that manage to properly stop the server when needed
-2. save.service : That's the service that will stop the server and launch the save script
+2. `save.service` : That's the service that will stop the server and launch the save script
-3. save.timer : that's the service that will automaticaly launch save.service (replace cronjob)
+3. `save.timer` : that's the service that will automaticaly launch save.service (replace cronjob)

-**It's important that the timer file have the same name as the service it will launch**
+**It's important that the `.timer` file have the same name as the `.service` to launch**

-*You can rename all the files as you wish, but the directory can only be /etc/systemd/system*
+*You can rename all the files as you wish, but the directory can only be* `/etc/systemd/system`

-You can modify *run.sh* file if you're using a raspberry pi 4.
+You can modify `run.sh` file if you're using a raspberry pi 4.
 If you do that, you can allow the server to use more memory.

----

 ## The core script

-It's the script that's launched when the save.service is activated.
+It's the script that's launched when the `save.service` is activated.
 Its first goal is to copy you're server folder as an archive.

-Note that I haded some optional improvements to simplify my use of the server.
+Note that I added some optional improvements to simplify my use of the server.
 All this improvements are optional :

 **1. Saving logs**